Welcome to my LifePoints review!

 How Much Money Can You Make?

-You may not find many surveys available in your country, so reaching the minimum payout can take one month or even longer!
+Besides, you may not find many surveys available in your country.
+So, reaching the minimum payout can take one month or even longer!

-Here are the most common issues that I found at both TrustPilot and SurveyPolice:
+Here are the most common issues that are worth mentioning:

 - Some people lost their points after the transition from MySurvey to LifePoints.